open-dynamic-robot-initiative/robot_interfaces_bolt/README.md

 robot_interfaces Driver for Solo Robots
 =======================================

-This package provides the necessary types and driver to operate a Solo12 robot with [robot_interfaces](https://github.com/open-dynamic-robot-initiative/robot_interfaces).
+This package provides the necessary types and driver to operate a BoltHumanoid robot with [robot_interfaces](https://github.com/open-dynamic-robot-initiative/robot_interfaces).

 For instructions on installation, usage, etc, see the packages's